ScarlettRobotics/FTC-Code-Team-Training/docs/git/learning_git.md

 Make sure git is installed on your computer.
 To check if you have git installed, type `git --version` in a terminal/command prompt.
 If it gives you a version back, you are good to go.
 If you need to install git, see the [setup page](../setup.md).

 ## Gettings Started
 Before using git, we first need to create a GitHub account.
-GitHub is a remote repository, allowing multiple uses to collaborate on the same project.
+GitHub is a remote repository, allowing multiple users to collaborate on the same project.
 Create an account on [github.com](https://www.github.com).

 ## Your assignment
 1. Download your Java OOP assignment.
 This can be done by clicking the three dots beside the root folder in the online ide.

-2. Fork the scarlett robotics [git-practice](https://GitHub.com/ScarlettRobotics/git-practice) repository.
+2. Fork the Scarlett Robotics [git-practice](https://GitHub.com/ScarlettRobotics/git-practice) repository.
 This can be done by clicking the fork button in the top right corner.

 3. Clone the repository to your local system.
 > If you're using GitHub desktop, select file > clone repository.